Watering Dahlias with Drip Irrigation vs. Overhead Sprinklers in a Drought

 It stressed me out.
 Whenever possible, farmers should always try to mitigate stress when possible, and having an irrigation plan is one way to do that.

-If Iβm being honest, had I set up drip irrigation in the first place, I believe the plants still would have been thirsty.
+If I’m being honest, had I set up drip irrigation in the first place, I believe the plants still would have been thirsty.
 They still would have become stunted over the drought period.
 Nothing can cure a thirsty plant like rain.
-Municipal water out of a hose (which is what weβre working with) cannot do what rain can, that is to say, municipal water will only keep the plants from dying.
+Municipal water out of a hose (which is what we irrigate with on our farm) cannot do what rain can; that is to say, municipal water will merely keep the plants from dying.
 It will not provide trace minerals and the goodness that pure water falling from the sky does.

-Iβll repeat that last part: I ended up setting up overhead sprinklers in the dahlia field and it helped IMMENSELY.
-The plants responded almost immediately to a regular watering schedule and it freed up the need of hand watering with a hose AND laying/removing drip lines.
+I ended up setting up overhead sprinklers in the dahlia field and it helped immensely with keeping the plants hydrated.
+The plants responded almost immediately to a regular watering schedule and it freed up the need of hand watering with a hose and laying/removing drip lines.

 The happiest part of this story is that not laying drip lines forced me to put overhead water in the field, and I ended up loving it.
-Going forward, I plan to water my dahlia patch using sprinklers instead of drip lines.
-Not only is it super easy to set up, but it also repels spider mites (they love dry conditions and hate water).
-Overhead watering also attracts birds, who work on eating caterpillars and other bugs that cause damage, off the plants.
+Going forward, I plan to water my dahlia patch using sprinklers instead of drip lines, or at least doing a mix of both.
+Not only is it super easy to set up, but wet leaves also deter spider mites, who thrive in hot, dry conditions.
+Overhead watering also attracts birds, who work on eating caterpillars and other pest bugs off the plants.

 Overhead Sprinkler Supplies We Used: